cxing-blip/CSC120-FinalProject/cheatsheet.md

 - Movement directions are the connection keys in each room (`NORTH`, `SOUTH`, `EAST`, `WEST`, `UP`, `DOWN`, `BASEMENT`, `UPPER`, etc.).

----

-# Spoilers — Victory conditions and tips
+4. Victory conditions and tips

-SPOILER SECTION: contains explicit win conditions.
-Skip if you want to find them during play.
+There are two ways to win the game:

 1) ESCAPE VICTORY
 	 - Requirement: Collect 3 `Password` items and be at the Hidden Exit room (the room whose feature contains "Hidden Exit").